JoelHer/hass-watermeter/README.md

 # Home Assistant watermeter addon

-Reads analog water meters and provides a web service that returns the read value as decimal.
+This is a fork of nohn/watermeter for allowing easy integration into Home Assistant Reads analog water meters and provides a web service that returns the read value as decimal.
 The needles of the analog gauges currently have to be red.

 ### Configuration